Textadept 12.6 Manual

 lsp.server_commands.cpp = 'clangd'

-You can automatically load a “language module” (if it exists) after opening a file of that type:
+If you have a module for a particular programming language, you can automatically load it when opening a file of that type:

 events.connect(events.LEXER_LOADED, function(name)